-Do not overspeed a drive.
-Overspeeding can lead to vibration, belt failures, or other overspeeding related problems.
+Do not over-speed a drive for a significant length of time.
+Doing so can lead to vibration, belt failures, or other over-speeding related problems.

 - The header MUST be attached to windrower to follow this procedure.
-For more information, refer to 4.5 Attaching and Detaching Headers, page 217. - This procedure does not apply to rotary disc headers. - The engine MUST be running to perform this procedure. - 1.
-Start the engine. - 2.
-Press PROGRAM (A) and SELECT (B) on cab display module (CDM) to enter programming mode. - WINDROWER SETUP? is displayed on the upper line.
+For more information, refer to 4.5 Attaching and Detaching Headers, page 206. - This procedure does not apply to rotary disc headers. - The engine MUST be running to perform this procedure. - 1.
+Turn ignition key to RUN, or start the engine. - 2.
+Press PROGRAM (A) and SELECT (C) on cab display module (CDM) to enter Programming Mode. - WINDROWER SETUP? is displayed on the upper line.

 - 3. Press SELECT (B) until DIAGNOSTIC MODE? is displayed in upper line. - NO/YES is displayed on the lower line. - 4.
-Press right arrow (A) to select YES.
+Press right (A) arrow to select Yes.
 Press SELECT (B).

 - 5. Press SELECT (B) until ACTIVATE FUNCTIONS? is displayed on the upper line. - NO/YES is displayed on the lower line. - 6.
-Press right arrow (A) to select YES.
+Press right (A) arrow to select YES.
 Press SELECT (B). - ACTIVATE HEADER HT is displayed on the upper line.

-Press SELECT (E) until REEL DRV SPD XXXX is displayed on the upper line.
+7. Press SELECT (E) until REEL DRV SPD XXXX is displayed on the upper line.

-Do NOT overspeed the reel.
+Do NOT over speed the reel.

-- 8. Press and hold HAZARD (C) button. - Press left arrow (B) to decrease reel speed. - Press right arrow (D) to increase reel speed.
+- 8. Press and hold HAZARD (C) button. - Press left (B) arrow to decrease reel speed. - Press right (D) arrow to increase reel speed.